toncho11/MakeYourOwnSatellite/README.md

-This repository contains information concerning technologies used in small satellites.
+ repository contains information concerning technologies used in small satellites.

 There are 3 types of small satellites:
 * ballon satellites (satelloon)
-* cube satellites (cubesat)
+* cube satellites ([cubesat](https://en.wikipedia.org/wiki/CubeSat)) , 10 x 10 x 10cm, less than 2 kg, does leave the athmosphere
-* can sized satellites (cansat)
+* can sized satellites ([cansat](https://en.wikipedia.org/wiki/CanSat)), 66mm diameter and 115mm height, mass below 350g, does not leave the atmosphere, are launched by a small rocket (but do not reach orbit velocity) and usually descent using a parachute

 Here we talk mostly about *ballon satellites*.